ramaseshu-Data/freshfood-ai-food-waste-analytics/README.md

 This aligns closely with **business intelligence and analytics workflows used in modern data-driven organizations.**

 ---

-## Skills Demonstrated

-This project demonstrates the following skills:
 ## Technologies & Tools

 - Python
 - Pandas
 - Scikit-learn
-- Data Analytics Concepts
-- Business Intelligence Thinking
-- Predictive Analytics
-- Data Modelling
+- ## Skills Demonstrated

+This project demonstrates the following skills:
 - Data Analytics
 - Predictive Analytics
 - Data Modelling